-Thus, keeping it simple is a highly desirable approach, and one that your audience will welcome.
+Thus, keeping it simple is a highly desirable approach, and one especially that the judges of the 3MT[®] Competition will welcome.
 In the following sections, I will outline the basic rules of slide design, which I have repackaged into a simple five-step process.
 You can remember this approach using the acronym, SWIPE.
 This stands for Style, Words, Images, Palette and Extras.